Active ingredient

 If you are in doubt about any of these medicines ask your doctor or pharmacist.

-Nitrofurantoin Oral Suspension should be taken at meal times with food or milk.
+Nitrofurantoin Oral Suspension should always be taken with food or milk.
+Taking this medicine with food or milk makes it work more effectively.
 This will help to avoid stomach upset and also to help the absorption.

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.